Soundmatters/SpliceRepairWorkflow/WorkflowSpliceRepair.md

 ## Overview.
 The following is a workflow for repairing failed splices on audio tape.

+Tools and supplies:

+>archival-quality splicing tape
+>splicing block
+>swabs
+>solvent (ethyl alchol)

-The splicing tape used in this workflow is archival-grade.
-The solvent used is Ethyl alchohol.
-Ethyl alchohol, or any alternate solvent, should be spot-checked on an unrecorded section of the audio tape being treated before proceeding.
+Note: Ethyl alchohol, or any alternate solvent, should be spot-checked on an unrecorded section of the audio tape being treated before proceeding.

 ---